CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 and then windows update
 from there we can easlilyy update windows devices

-from software update section we can do is gather reporting data and to gather data we dont need the intune also,
+From software update section we can do is gather reporting data and to gather data we don't need the intune also. we can gather all info on apps and windows update and do update..
+Did't go deep in course